jonathanhus/llm-bias/README.md

 https://github.com/sunipa/On-Measuring-and-Mitigating-Biased-Inferences-of-Word-Embeddings.git

 Using that repo, generate NLI-Bias

 TODO: Verify this output is correct

-`python generate_templates.py --noun --p occupations --h gendered_words --output nli-bias.csv`
+`python generate_templates.py --noun --p occupations --h gendered_words --output nli_bias.csv`

-For convenience the generated dataset is included in this repo as `insert filename`
+For convenience the generated dataset is included in this repo as `nli_bias.csv`